code-coupling/uranie-launcher/README.md

 ## Description

-The package **uranie_launcher** is a python package for easily launch a study with URANIE.
+The package **uranie_launcher** is a Python package for easily launch a study with URANIE.

 ## Installation